Chinese government response to COVID-19: Xi Jinping's actions

 On 27 January 2020, Chinese Premier Li Keqiang, entrusted by Communist Party general secretary Xi Jinping according to the state Xinhua News Agency arrived in Wuhan to inspect and guide the epidemic prevention and control work.
 According to The Wall Street Journal, the appointment of Li who is considered a technocrat surprised some observers, given that he had been sidelined in recent years as Xi concentrated power and cultivated a populist ideological image.
 Some suggest that Xi was more at risk to the political fallout of the COVID-19 while Li could be a convenient political scapegoat.
 Li's visit to Wuhan earned high popularity on Chinese social media.
-Xi Jinping said that he personally commanded the fight against the COVID-19 outbreak when meeting with WHO director general in Beijing on 28 January 2020, but according to a report by The Guardian, he has not made any public presence since then, whilst social media posts mocking Xi's absence were promptly deleted by the censors.
+Xi Jinping said that he personally commanded the fight against the COVID-19 outbreak when meeting with WHO director general in Beijing on 28 January 2020, but according to a report by The Guardian on 4 February 2020, he has not made any public presence since then, whilst social media posts mocking Xi's absence were promptly deleted by the censors.